Xi Jinping to skip G20 Summit in Delhi

 “At the invitation of the government of the Republic of India, Premier of the State Council Li Qiang will attend the 18th G20 Summit to be held in New Delhi, India on September 9 and 10,” Chinese Foreign Ministry Spokesperson Mao Ning said on Monday, effectively ruling out Xi’s participation in the event.

-Several reports had earlier been speculating Xi’s absence from the event earlier.
+Several reports had been speculating Xi’s absence from the event earlier.

-US President Joe Biden had said on Sunday that he was disappointed about his Chinese counterpart’s likely absence from the summit, reported Reuters.
+US President Joe Biden had said on Sunday that he was disappointed about his Chinese counterpart’s likely absence from the summit but confirmed that he will be attending, reported Reuters.

-“I am disappointed, but I am going to get to see him,” Biden told reporters in response to a series of questions about his visit to India.
 The two leaders are expected to meet when the US hosts the Asia-Pacific Economic Cooperation conference in San Francisco.

 Biden and Xi had last held bilateral talks on the sidelines of G20 Summit in Indonesia last year.